-Fusion in the ArcSight Platform User's Guide enables you to customize case states such as statuses, severities, types and labels as per your requirement.
+ArcSight Platform enables you to customize case states such as statuses, severities, types and labels as per your requirement.
 You can configure multiple options to define case states to suit your requirement.

 When you click the Cases page, you can view the following sub tabs: